ADVANCED TECHNOLOGIES, SUSTAINABLE DRIVING

 3This figure has been obtained from the ‘Driving and Parking Patterns of European Car Drivers’ mobility survey, conducted by the European Commission.

-*The range depicted is as per Worldwide harmonized Light vehicle Test Procedure (WLTP) and must not be considered as a representation of the actual range which the vehicle may be able to achieve in Indian conditions.
+The range depicted is as per Worldwide harmonized Light vehicle Test Procedure (WLTP) and must not be considered as a representation of the actual range which the vehicle may be able to achieve in Indian conditions.
 Jaguar Land Rover India Limited shall not be held liable for any such express or implied representation.
-The actual range varies from region to region and is based on a variety of parameters including but not limited to configuration of the vehicle, weather conditions, style of driving, traffic, road conditions, usage of the features in the vehicle etc. WLTP (Worldwide harmonised Light vehicle Test Procedure) is the new process that has been phased in from 2017, which measures fuel, energy consumption, range and emissions in passenger vehicles in Europe.
+The actual range varies from region to region and is based on a variety of parameters including but not limited to configuration of the vehicle, number of passengers in the vehicle, weather conditions such as but not limited to ambient temperature, humidity, etc., style of driving, traffic, road conditions (including but not limited to changes and fluctuations in inclination, altitude etc.), usage of the features in the vehicle such as but not limited to air conditioning, etc. WLTP (Worldwide harmonised Light vehicle Test Procedure) is the new process that has been phased in from 2017, which measures fuel, energy consumption, range and emissions in passenger vehicles in Europe.
 This is designed to provide figures closer to real-world driving behaviour.
 It tests vehicles with optional equipment and with a more demanding test procedure and driving profile.

 Official EU test figures from manufacturer tests under EU legislation.
 For comparative purposes only.
 Real-world figures and overall EV performance data may vary according to driving and environmental variables.